sudarshansudarshan/aicamp/Oceanverse.md

    <details closed>
    <summary>Sol.</summary>

-   The givem set of matrices lead to the equation which we get while doing the dot of these vectors as 0, i.e.,
+   The given set of matrices lead to the equation which we get while doing the dot of these vectors as 0, i.e.,
    $$x + y = 0$$
    So, This equation represents all the vectors perpendicular to the given one.
 These vectors lie along the line with slope -1 passing through the origin in the Cartesian coordinate system.